jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 tags: [Linux, Python, Windows]
 ---

-Path problems are some of the most annoying and common problems when developing software, especially if you frequently switch between operating systems.
+Path problems are some of the most common and annoying problems machine learning engineers face, especially when frequently switching between operating systems.
 There are so many different issues you could have.
 In this post, I'll try to provide some background on possible issues and how to resolve them.

+<b>Table of contents</b>
+* TOC
+{:toc}

+# Path

 The first step is being able to find out what's on your path.
 You can do this by looking at the `$PATH` environmental variable.
 You can do this from the command line, but the exact command depends on which operation system you're using.